Shikoku Tokushima Whirlpools, watersports and a major dance festival

-Otani yaki is an iconic Shikoku island pottery.
-The colossal water lily gardening jars are particularly impressive, sometimes holding 300 gallons and weighing 600 pounds.
+Otani yaki is an iconic Shikoku island pottery with a history of more than 200 years.
+The pottery style is famous for water jars, pots, and other large items.
 Using the nerokuro technique, one artisan stands and throws clay, while another lies below and kicks the wheel.

 Cherry blossoms bloom in late-March and the white-water rafting season begins.
 The mild temperatures are perfect for enjoying Tokushima's great outdoors.

 The beaches come alive in summer as surfers share the shores with the local sea turtles that come to lay their eggs.
 August brings the Awa Odori festival, a major folk dance event.